Showing Halter Horses: Preparing for a Multi-Judge Review

-Before every world show season, Ted gathers his youth and amateur halter exhibitors at his farm, and they go through a little boot camp.
+Before every world show season, Ted gathers his youth and amateur halter exhibitors at his farm and they go through a little boot camp.
 Ted knows the horses are ready; it’s those two-footed critters who need drill time.
-An exhibitor’s showmanship is as much a part of success at halter as is having a well-conformed and fit horse.
+Having shown horses to nearly 100 AQHA world championship titles, Ted knows that an exhibitor’s showmanship is as much a part of success at halter as is having a well-conformed and fit horse.

 “Most of my amateurs, like Terry (Bradshaw), he comes and works every day, twice a day, before he goes to a horse show,” Ted says.
 “Because he wants to do it right.”

 What Ted works on is no secret: His mantra in fitting and training is “repetition:” Doing the same thing, every time, with no variation.

 A typical boot camp before the Built Ford Tough AQHYA World Championship Show might go like this:

 “They’re here for about a week or sometimes 10 days before the youth finals,” Ted says.
 “Then we go up (to the Oklahoma State Fair Park) and work at the horse show for a day or two.